Chadwick Boseman was "a new type of hero" to the Black community, writer Tre Johnson says

 "I think the Black community in particular was looking for a new type of hero," Johnson said.

-Boseman answered the call and continued to do so even after his cancer diagnosis, which he kept hidde from the general public.
+Boseman answered the call and continued to do so even after his cancer diagnosis, which he kept hidden from the public.
 Johnson credited the actor's "dedication to story, to craft, to family and community" for choosing to continue his work.

 "I think for many of us in the Black community who get unique platforms and opportunities to speak, you know, I think you see yourself less as yourself and more as a vessel for the stories and experiences for the community," he said.
 "I suspect that that was a lot of what was on Chadwick's mind, is that he saw his body and his work as serving an even bigger and greater purpose."